Key Takeaways:

 Earn a Bachelor’s Degree

-There’s no one specific major you have to pick to become a pharmacist.
-But it’s best to study subjects like chemistry, biology, or anything science-related.
-These will give you a strong foundation for the tough classes in your pharmacy degree.
+There’s no one specific major you must choose to become a pharmacist.
+However, it’s best to study subjects such as chemistry, biology, or any other science-related field.
+These will provide a strong foundation for the challenging classes in your pharmacy degree.
 While you don’t necessarily have to major in pharmacy, there are undergraduate pharmacy degrees.
-These bachelor’s in pharmacy programs can set you up really well for the PCAT which we talk about later in the article.
+These bachelor’s degree programs in pharmacy can set you up well for the PCAT, which we discuss later in the article.
 Pharmacy is one of the highest paying degrees you will find.

-Some people also major in things like public health, but make sure you still take the right science classes that pharmacy schools want to see.
+Some people also major in fields like public health, but be sure to take the required science classes that pharmacy schools require.
 Good grades matter a lot because getting into a good pharmacy degree program can be tough!

 Gain Healthcare Experience

 Working even a little bit in a pharmacy or hospital shows you care and helps you learn if this is the right job for you.
-Some places offer internships where you can learn the basics.
+Some places offer internships that allow you to learn the basics.
 If you can’t get one of those, try shadowing a pharmacist (following them around) for a while.

 Or, you could become a pharmacy technician, which is like an assistant to the pharmacist.
 Any of these experiences will look great when you apply to a pharmacy degree program and might even help pay for it!